bloxstreet/support/docs/hr-information/general-information.md

 __Acceptable Usages for Announcements:__

 `Thirsty?
-Head down to the cafe to enjoy a refreshing raspberry slushy!
+Head down to the cafe to enjoy a refreshing Oolong Tea!
 Sounds like a wonderful plan to me!`

-`More staff members are needed at the pharmacy.`
+`More staff members are needed at the Electronics Department.`

 __Unacceptable Usages for Announcements:__